PRX/beta.prx.org/README.md

 #### Compiled
 Because of the nature of optimizations which need to take place when serving rich web applications, this project has a build process which performs these optimizations before and during deployment.

 Most of this process is handled by Gulp.
-During development, gulp continuously builds the project and runs the tests to ensure that they continue to pass.
-On the integration server, after these tests have passed, those assets are further compressed and optimized (compiled) and the same tests are executed against the new assets.
-During deployment, assets are compiled and tested on the deployment server.
+During development, gulp continuously `build`s the project and runs the tests to ensure that they continue to pass.
+On the integration server, after these tests have passed, those assets are further compressed and optimized (`compile`d) and the same tests are executed against the new assets.
+During deployment, assets are `compile`d and tested on the deployment server.
 Deployments fail if these tests do not pass.

 #### Dependencies
 Dependencies on libraries are handled using `npm` and dependencies on browser packages are handled using `bower`.
 NPM will automatically invoke bower correctly as part of the `npm install` process.